Exact Separation of Words via Trace Geometry: Introduction

-Exact QFAs can be strikingly economical for suitable promise problems, sometimes achieving constant quantum size where classical automata require unbounded growth~\cite{AmbainisYakaryilmaz12,GruskaQiuZheng15}.
+Even within their narrow state space, exact QFAs can be strikingly economical: for suitable promise problems, they achieve constant size where classical automata require unbounded growth~\cite{AmbainisYakaryilmaz12,GruskaQiuZheng15}.
 At the same time, MO-QFAs are tightly constrained, and even their bounded-error power forms only a proper subclass of the regular languages~\cite{BrodskyPippenger02}.
-For exact separation this leaves a mixed picture: many families are explained by algebraic invariants or special matrix realizations, but the most symmetric hard words still evade the available criteria.
+The exact separation question therefore sits at a delicate boundary, where many word families yield to algebraic invariants or special matrix constructions, but the most symmetric hard words continue to resist the available criteria.

-From the group-theoretic side there is also recent progress on global word maps.
-Khoi and Toan gave a trace-polynomial criterion for surjectivity of certain word maps on \(SU(2)\) and used it to identify both surjective and non-surjective structured families~\cite{KhoiToan22}.
-This is important background, but it also marks a limitation relevant here.
-Exact separation asks only that the image meet the trace-zero locus, whereas surjectivity would require the whole group.
-A universal strategy based on proving surjectivity word-by-word is therefore stronger than necessary and is not the organizing principle adopted in this paper.
+On the group-theoretic side, recent work on global word maps provides important context.
+Khoi and Toan~\cite{KhoiToan22} gave a trace-polynomial criterion for surjectivity of certain word maps on \(SU(2)\) and used it to classify both surjective and non-surjective families.
+However, exact separation requires only that the image of the word map meet the trace-zero locus, not that it cover all of \(SU(2)\), so a surjectivity-based strategy is overly restrictive for exact separation.
+A more targeted geometric organizing principle is therefore needed.

-The paper instead develops a slice-driven approach.
-Here a slice means a concrete low-dimensional family of pairs \((A,B)\in SU(2)^2\), chosen so that the trace of \(w(A,B)\) can be read from simple invariants of the word.
-The point is not to search the whole representation space blindly, but to let the combinatorics of the word indicate where to look.
-On the algebraic side, the metabelian polynomial is decomposed into interval blocks indexed by the \(b\)-rows coming from the prefix statistics, and these row contributions feed the slope specializations and the later witness families.
-In this way, Fox derivatives and prefix statistics become practical coordinates for locating tractable regions of representation space.

-This paper also produces a substantial library of certified witnesses.
-The metabelian polynomial admits an explicit interval-block decomposition organized by the \(b\)-rows determined by the prefix statistics.
-A suitable slope specialization preserves nontrivial metabelian information, while a slope-visible slice converts that information into a computable quadratic trace deficit.
-Further constructions, including algebraic points on the principal family, direct interior-point tests in trace coordinates, and additional normalizer-type slices, enlarge the range of explicit trace-zero criteria.
-The finite-menu formulation then isolates the residual class left invisible to the current certified criteria and shows that no approach based only on finitely many finite-image tests can be universal.

-This viewpoint also seems surprisingly effective numerically: for random hard pairs with \((\#_a,\#_b)=(20,20)\), a test on \(50{,}000\) samples produced no misses for the combination of Theorem~\ref{thm:certified-menu-items} and Proposition~\ref{prop:interior-point-criteria}.
-This suggests that these explicit tests already screen out the overwhelming majority of hard pairs and leave a much smaller, more structured residual class for the current certified menu.